rockettheme/docs/Docs/wordpress/themes/ximenia/demo_contenttop.md

     3. **Text** [11%, 93%, sw]
     4. **Text** [50%, 93%, sw]

 The Content Top section details several of the powerful features available in Ximenia.
-It's made up of four standard Text widgets divided in half by a single Gantry Divider used to split the widgets into two columns.
+It is made up of four standard Text widgets divided in half by a single Gantry Divider used to split the widgets into two columns.

 Here's the widget breakdown for the Content Top section: